Fort Wayne man arrested in KY on drug charges

-Authorities in Kentucky have arrested in Fort Wayne man near Morehead, Ky. on drug trafficking charges.
+Authorities have arrested a Fort Wayne man near Morehead, Kentucky on drug trafficking charges.

 According to a post on the Rowan County Sheriff’s Department Facebook page, 49-year-old Moses Wright was arrested Thursday morning.
 Investigators said Wright was supplying drugs to people in the area.